All 11 countries and territories that are on the UK’s green list

 - New Zealand

-However, some of those destinations have made clear that they plan to let Britons in this summer.
-Greece, for example, has said that tourists will be able to enter from 14 May.
+Some of these destinations have already made clear that they plan to let Britons in this summer.
+Greece, for example, has said that tourists are now able to enter.
 With an amber distinction from the U.K. government, that would mean travellers would have to think about and plan for a quarantine on return home.

 This is a developing situation and one that will likely change often.
 There’s one thing for certain: Travel this summer will carry with it another level of risk.
 If, for example, where you’re holidaying suddenly changes from amber to red, you’ll have to worry not only about quarantining for 10 days, but paying at least £1,750 in order to do so in a government-approved hotel.